About Juniper Networks, Inc.

 Juniper Networks' recent acquisitions were made to bolster its network, security and software offerings.

-In 2019 Juniper agreed to acquire Mist Systems, which develops technology for using artificial intelligence to manage cloud-based wireless networks, for $405 million.
+In 2019 Juniper agreed to acquire California-based, Mist Systems, which develops technology for using artificial intelligence to manage cloud-based wireless networks, for $405 million.
 Mist's technologies are used to make Wi-Fi more predictable, reliable, and measurable.
 The company also developed an AI-driven virtual assistant, Marvis, which helps wireless troubleshooting.
 Juniper says the addition of Mist would bolster its enterprise networking portfolio.
 The deal was expected to close in the second quarter of 2019.

 Pradeep Sindhu founded Juniper Networks in 1996 to develop high-performance routers.
 The company's first product, the M40, became Juniper's calling card and established the company as a player in the hardware market.

 1133 Innovation Way